 Facebook photo post

 Not sure where to find appropriate images to use in your Facebook posts?
 Check out our list of 20 free stock photo sites.
-And to keep yourself, and your brand, out of trouble, be sure you understand the basics of image copyright before sharing a photo you found online.
+And to keep yourself, and your brand, out of trouble, be sure you understand the basics of image copyright before sharing a photo online.

 Facebook video post